My first film festival – screening THE DISH @charlton_house w @CWFilmFestival

 Getting the screen upright was also rather fun.
 Again, like the film, we were trying to get something vertical but also stop the wind from picking it up and sending it flying.
 I’d been mugging up on how to tie a tautline hitch to secure the guy ropes.
 We had the lovely music (by Edmund Choi) from The Dish on loop while the team got the screen up – it was like a barn raising.

 Me (Jo Brodie) introducing The Dish at Charlton House, photo credit: Scott Keir

 During the screening it was quite nice to be able to see the Moon in the sky and also on the screen and I later heard that a few of the kids attending had taken the opportunity to peer through the telescope during the film as well.

 The Moon through a telescope – Wikipedia

 The Dish on screen with – what’s that peeking out from above Charlton House?
 Photo by Scott Keir.

-At the end of the screening our Flamsteed friends stuck around (thank you!) and moved the telescope so that people could now peer through and see Saturn and the clear shape of its rings.
+At the end of the screening our Flamsteed friends stuck around (thank you!) and repositioned the telescope so that people could now peer through and see Saturn and the clear shape of its rings.
 I hadn’t expected that so it was a lovely surprise and a really magical way to end the evening.